TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 MetrixLab MetrixLab We help you make smarter business decisions faster.

+Ditch the focus group for our faster, cheaper and more agile digital alternative

+How to maximize your Facebook and Instagram video advertising: Takeaways from our London event

-Emotions sell brands: How to capture the emotional resonance of your brands, ads and products
+Our solutions Advertising &. brand Product innovation Customer value Point-of-purchase influencers Pre-testing Packaging design Social insights Case stories Facebook video ads Amstel Bock pack design Philips concept test Yahoo ad testing Our latest research and insights Emotions sell brands: How to capture the emotional resonance of your brands, ads and products

 Sell more products in store: Optimize all your sales conversion tactics

-Our solutions Advertising &. brand Product innovation Customer value Point-of-purchase influencers Pre-testing Packaging design Social insights Case stories Facebook video ads Amstel Bock pack design Philips concept test Yahoo ad testing Our latest research and insights 5 steps to creating successful branded video content
+5 steps to creating successful branded video content

 Broad vs narrow audiences: How to maximize the impact of your investment in mobile video ads on Facebook

 8 elements that should feature on your product packaging design

-Press release: MetrixLab expands into Italy and appoints Luca Antonietti as Managing Director

 Webinar: Groundbreaking tips on DTC digital advertising

-Instagram advertising: 5 tips for Instagram Stories ads

 Your questions about social influencers answered

-Whitepaper: Nine best practices for creating powerful packaging designs
+Whitepaper: 9 best practices for creating powerful packaging designs

-More insights and news
+Click for more research, insights and news

 Our story